THE HANDEL AND HAYDN SOCIETY:

 OVER 200 YEARS OF HISTORY

 The Handel and Haydn Society is internationally acclaimed for its performances of Baroque and Classical music.
-Based in Boston, H+H’s Orchestra and Chorus delight more than 50,000 listeners each year with a nine concert subscription series at Symphony Hall and other leading venues, in addition to a robust program of intimate events in museums, schools, and community centers.
+Based in Boston, H+H’s Orchestra and Chorus delight more than 76,000 listeners annually through concerts at Symphony Hall and other leading venues as well as radio broadcasts.
 Under the leadership of Artistic Director Jonathan Cohen, the ensemble embraces historically informed performance, bringing classical music to life with the same immediacy it had the day it was written.
-Through the Karen S. and George D. Levy Education Program, H+H also provides engaging, accessible, and broadly inclusive music education to thousands of children each year.
-Founded in Boston in 1815, H+H has performed for 209 consecutive seasons, the most of any arts organization in the U.S. and is unique for its longevity, capacity for reinvention, and distinguished history of premieres.
+Through the Karen S. and George D. Levy Learning and Education Program, H+H also provides engaging, accessible, and broadly inclusive music education to thousands of children each year.
+Founded in Boston in 1815, H+H has performed for 210 consecutive seasons, the most of any arts organization in the U.S. and is unique for its longevity, capacity for reinvention, and distinguished history of premieres.

 H+H began as a choral society founded by middle-class Bostonians who aspired to improve the quality of singing in their growing American city.
 They named the organization after two composers—Handel and Haydn—to represent both the old music of the 18th century and what was then the new music of the 19th century.
 In the first decades of its existence, H+H gave the American premieres of Handel’s Messiah (1818), Haydn’s Creation (1819), Verdi’s Requiem (1878), and Bach’s St. Matthew Passion (1879).
 Between 2014 and 2016, H+H celebrated its Bicentennial with two seasons of special concerts and initiatives to mark 200 years of music making.
 Since its founding, H+H has given more than 2,000 performances before a total audience exceeding 2.8 million.